Which of the following is one of the five components of internal ... | Study Prep in Pearson+

 1

-Understand the context of the question: The problem is asking about the five components of internal controls as defined by COSO (Committee of Sponsoring Organizations of the Treadway Commission).
-Internal controls are processes designed to ensure the reliability of financial reporting, compliance with laws and regulations, and the effectiveness and efficiency of operations.
+Understand the COSO framework: The Committee of Sponsoring Organizations of the Treadway Commission (COSO) developed a framework for internal control, which is widely used in financial accounting and auditing.
+It identifies five key components of internal control.

-Learn the five components of internal controls according to COSO: These are Control Environment, Risk Assessment, Control Activities, Information and Communication, and Monitoring Activities.
-Each component plays a critical role in establishing a robust internal control system.
+List the five components of internal control as defined by COSO: These are Control Environment, Risk Assessment, Control Activities, Information and Communication, and Monitoring Activities.

-Focus on the term 'Control Environment': The Control Environment is the foundation of the internal control system.
-It includes the organization's ethical values, integrity, governance structure, and the tone set by management.
-It influences the overall attitude and awareness of internal controls within the organization.
+Analyze the options provided in the question: The options are Control Environment, Asset Valuation, Financial Reporting, and Budgetary Control.
+Compare each option to the five components of internal control.

-Eliminate incorrect options: Foreign Key Management and Inventory Valuation are not components of internal controls as defined by COSO.
-These terms are related to database management and inventory accounting, respectively.
-Financial Statement Preparation is also not a COSO component; it is an outcome of effective internal controls.
+Recognize that 'Control Environment' is one of the five components of internal control as defined by COSO.
+The control environment sets the tone of an organization, influencing the control consciousness of its people.

-Confirm the correct answer: Based on the COSO framework, the correct answer is 'Control Environment,' as it is one of the five components of internal controls.
+Conclude that the correct answer is 'Control Environment' because it directly matches one of the five components of internal control in the COSO framework.

 Watch next